smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 10*

 We use the rm -r to delete the directory

+*Task 11*

+We use cd .. to go back